Considering retirement within the next 3 years? Click on each timeframe for a detailed list of actions to prepare you for retirement.

 At this stage in the process, the most important step you can take is to do your homework.

-- Check your retirement statement to see your current MCPS Core and Supplemental pension estimated projected retirement benefit amounts and retirement dates.
+- Check your MCPS core and supplemental retirement statements to see your current estimated projected retirement benefit amounts and retirement dates.
+State core plan members can review their retirement statements here.

 - Read Understanding Your Retirement for detailed information about your retirement benefit and timelines to help you through the retirement process.